Tempo logotype

 Recap

-Clockify and Tempo both solve a time tracking problem, but they define the problem differently.
-Clockify asks: "How do we capture hours accurately and turn them into invoices or attendance records?"
-It answers that question well, at low cost, for a wide range of team types.
+Clockify and Tempo both address time tracking, but they draw the boundary differently.
+Clockify captures hours accurately and turns them into invoices or attendance records – at low cost, for a wide range of team types.
 The "free forever, unlimited users" model is a real competitive advantage for organizations where time tracking is mostly a cost-reduction problem.

-Tempo asks a different question: "How do we make time data a governing input to portfolio decisions?"
+Tempo turns time data into a governing input to portfolio decisions.
 That requires cost rates, account codes, approval workflows, capacity dashboards, and BI connectors.
-For enterprise PMO and finance teams running on Jira, Clockify's answer is structurally incomplete – not because it lacks features, but because its architecture stops where the governance requirement begins.
+For enterprise PMO and finance teams running on Jira, Clockify's architecture stops where the governance requirement begins.

-The distinction matters most at the growth stage.
-A 50-person agency can run on Clockify and export to a spreadsheet – and that's often the right place to start.
+Scale is where the distinction becomes concrete.
+A 50-person agency can run on Clockify and export to a spreadsheet – that's often the right call.
 A 500-person engineering organization with CapEx/OpEx reporting obligations, multi-team capacity constraints, and quarterly portfolio reviews needs a governed system – and that system needs to live inside Jira, not alongside it.
-The path from one to the other is the upgrade most enterprise PMOs eventually run.
+The place to start: map your current time data to the financial decisions it's supposed to inform.
+If that mapping breaks, the architecture does too.

 Compare Tempo to other solutions